Task 1: Azure Virtual WAN

 - Intuitive troubleshooting: You can see the end-to-end flow within Azure, and then use this information to take required actions.

-In this course, the vWAN has already been deployed for the student.
+In this course, the vWAN has already been deployed.

 Continue to Chapter 2 - Task 2: Azure vWAN resources